stevedayuk/BlazorHybridCssIsolation/README.md

 # Blazor Hybrid Css Isolation
-Repro of Blazor Hybrid CSS Isolation issue in .NET MAUI for .NET 6.0 when the assembly name of the project is changed
+Repro of Blazor Hybrid CSS Isolation issue in .NET MAUI for .NET 6.0 when deploying on Windows 10 abd the assembly name of the project has been changed.

 # CssIsolation.Working
 This project was added using File -> New Project -> .NET MAUI Blazor App and has not been modified.
 CSS isolation works in this project as expected.